IdkGoodName/SEmbeds/README.md

 ## How to Use

 - Chat channels: When clicking on message input `+`, `Embed` menu item should pop up somewhere below `Form` and `Poll`.
-It should have 3 bar icon
+It should have triple bars as the icon
 - Forum threads, replies, documents, comments, etc.: It should appear in the editor's toolbar next to form's icon (square with a checkmark).
-It should have 3 bar icon
+It should have triple bars as the icon

 ## Todo